NOW EXPANDED TO INCLUDE CHARLESTON COUNTY DRAINS TOO!

-While storm drains undergo intense routine cleaning by City maintenance crews, (such as using Vacuum Trucks to clear sediment and debris that enters), you can help bridge the gap between routine maintenance by helping to prevent debris from entering drains to begin with and ensuring stormwater can flow into drains easily.
+While storm drains undergo intense routine cleaning by City and County maintenance crews, (such as using Vacuum Trucks to clear sediment and debris that enters), you can help bridge the gap between routine maintenance by helping to prevent debris from entering drains to begin with and ensuring stormwater can flow into drains easily.

 Ready to get started?
 CLICK HERE To Adopt a Drain Today!

 For those interested in joining the initiative or already participating in their own neighborhoods, the Adopt-A-Drain Pilot Project offers additional resources for personal safety, tips on inspecting and cleaning a drain, and forums to report issues.
 Your safety and enjoyment are important to us.
-All volunteers are urged to participate in a safe, courteous and legal manner while participating in activities on City property or the City rights-of-way.
+All volunteers are urged to participate in a safe, courteous and legal manner while participating in activities on public property or the public rights-of-way.
 All volunteers must follow the guidelines when volunteering in order to promote a successful Storm Drain Adoption experience and to protect the safety of the volunteer.